ZhuohuiZhang/TGCNet/README.md

 # TGCNet (Transformer-Based Graph Coarsening Network)
-Code for the paper "Bridging Training and Execution via Dynamic Directed Graph-Based Communication in Cooperative Multi-Agent Systems" accepted at AAAI 2025.
+Code for the paper "Bridging Training and Execution via Dynamic Directed Graph-Based Communication in Cooperative Multi-Agent Systems" accepted at **AAAI Oral 2025**.
 TGNet is is implemented in PyTorch and tested on challenging tasks SMAC, LBF and Hallway as benchmarks, which is based on EPyMARL.